Menora v. Illinois High School Association: Legal reaction and analysis

-Legal scholars criticized Posner's false-conflict approach, instead holding up Shadur and Cudahy's approach based on the Sherbert balancing test as a better interpretation of case law.
+Legal scholars criticized Posner's false conflict approach, instead holding up Shadur and Cudahy's approach based on the Sherbert balancing test as a better interpretation of case law.
 Judith Mills, writing in the Wisconsin Law Review, and Dale E. Carpenter, (Note: Not to be confused with Dale Carpenter.) writing in the Indiana Law Journal, highlighted the similarities in the facts of the two cases: both involved a religious person being forced to choose between receiving a government benefit available to the public or freely exercising their religion.
 If the facts of the cases were similar, Mills argued, the Seventh Circuit should have applied the test developed by the Supreme Court for those facts.
+Carpenter – along with Kurt Feuerschwenger in the DePaul Law Review – also argued that the false conflict approach could not even apply to this case because the IHSA had refused to make an exception for the students no matter how the kippot were attached, forcing a conflict.

 Mills and Carpenter both argued that Posner's approach incorrectly assessed the harm done to the students in terms of their participation in basketball, and not the burden on freedom of religion that made them unable to play.
-By ignoring the harm to the students' freedom of religion and giving more weight to the IHSA's safety claim, they wrote, the Court reached the wrong answer.
-They also argued that the Court made a mistake in putting the burden on the students, rather than the IHSA, to resolve the conflict; correctly applying the Sherbert test, they said, would force the IHSA to uphold safety in a way that burdens freedom of religion as little as possible.
-Carpenter – along with Kurt Feuerschwenger in the DePaul Law Review – also argued that the false-conflict approach could not even apply to this case because the IHSA had refused to make an exception for the students no matter how the kippot were attached, forcing a conflict.
+By ignoring the harm to the students' freedom of religion and giving more weight to the IHSA's safety claim, they wrote, the court reached the wrong answer.
+They also argued that the court made a mistake in putting the burden on the students, rather than the IHSA, to resolve the conflict; correctly applying the Sherbert test, they said, would force the IHSA to uphold safety in a way that burdens freedom of religion as little as possible.